 3) Access to native features

 Hybrid mobile apps let you access key features of mobile devices.
-This gives you the ability to build apps with rich functionality, without needing to fully commit to a native app.
+This gives you the ability to build apps with rich functionality.
+And at the same time, you don't need to invest in the development of native apps for different mobile platforms.

 It’s an ideal choice if you want a seamless experience for users while keeping development manageable.